Lux-AI-Challenge/Lux-Design-S1/specs.md

   </tr>
 </table>

 ### Roads

-As carts travel across the map, they start to create roads which allow all units to move faster (see Overview: Cooldown).
-Each time a cart travels onto a tile, the road level of that tile increases by 0.5.
-The higher the road level, the faster units can move and perform actions.
-All tiles start with a road level of 0, and are capped at 6.
+As carts travel across the map, they start to create [Road](#Roads) which allow all units to move faster (see [Cooldown](#Cooldown)).
+Each time a cart travels onto a tile, the [Road](#Roads) level of that tile increases by 0.5.
+The higher the [Road](#Roads) level, the faster units can move and perform actions.
+All tiles start with a [Road](#Roads) level of 0, and are capped at 6.

-Moreover, CityTiles automatically have the max road level of 6.
+Moreover, [CityTiles](#CityTiles) automatically have the max [Road](#Roads) level of 6.

-Roads can also be destroyed by workers via the pillage action.
-(See Unit Type: Worker)
+[Road](#Roads) can also be destroyed by [Workers](#Workers) via the pillage action.

 ### Day/Night Cycle

 The Day/Night cycle consists of a 40 turn cycle, the first 30 turns being day turns, the last 10 being night turns.
 There are a total of 360 turns in a match, forming 9 cycles.

 During the night, units and Cities need to produce light to survive.
-Each turn of night, each unit and CityTile will consume an amount of fuel, see table below for rates.
-Mobile units in particular will use their carried resources to produce light whereas CityTiles will use their fuel to produce light.
+Each turn of night, each [Unit](#Units) and [CityTile](#CityTiles) will consume an amount of fuel, see table below for rates.
+Mobile units in particular will use their carried resources to produce light whereas [CityTiles](#CityTiles) will use their fuel to produce light.

-Workers and Carts will only need to consume resources if they are not on a CityTile.
-When outside the City, Workers and Carts must consume whole units of resources to satisfy their night needs, e.g. if a worker carries 1 wood and 5 uranium on them, they will consume a full wood for 1 fuel, then a full uranium to fulfill the last 3 fuel requirements, wasting 22 fuel.
+[Workers](#Workers) and [Carts](#Carts) will only need to consume resources if they are not on a [CityTile](#CityTiles).
+When outside the City, Workers and [Carts](#Carts) must consume whole units of resources to satisfy their night needs, e.g. if a worker carries 1 wood and 5 uranium on them, they will consume a full wood for 1 fuel, then a full uranium to fulfill the last 3 fuel requirements, wasting 22 fuel.
 Mobile units will always consume the least efficient resources first.

-Lastly, at night, units gain 2x more Base Cooldown
+Lastly, at night, units gain 2x more Base [Cooldown](#Cooldown)

-Should any unit during the night run out of fuel, they will be removed from the game and disappear into the night forever.
-Should a City run out of fuel however, the entire City with all of the CityTiles it owns will fall into darkness and be removed from the game.
+Should any [Unit](#Units) during the night run out of fuel, they will be removed from the game and disappear into the night forever.
+Should a City run out of fuel however, the entire City with all of the [CityTiles](#CityTiles) it owns will fall into darkness and be removed from the game.

 <table>
   <tr>